-Here are some of our most recent awards and achievements:
+Here are some of our most recent awards, activities and achievements:

 James LaVita, professor in the department of anthropology, is a recipient of the 2016 Legend of Dance by the Carson Brierly Giffin Dance Library.
 LaVita and his co-director will be interviewed and the video interviews will be archived in the "Living Legends of Dance in Colorado" collection.

 Anne DePrince, professor and chair in the psychology department, is a recipient of a 2016 National Crime Victim Service Award, approved by United States Attorney General Loretta Lynch.
 DePrince will be honored at an awards ceremony on April 12 at the National Archives Building in Washington, DC.

 Joshua Wilson, assistant professor of political science, along with his collaborator Amanda Hollis-Brusky of Pomona College, has been awarded a quarter-million dollar grant from the National Science Foundation to study law schools and their impact on the American legal system.